 My absolute favorite backpack for travel – it’s sturdy and comfortable to carry, plus it holds as much as a carry on but counts as a personal item on most flights. - BAGSMART toiletry bag

-This bag is a lifesaver because it fits all of my makeup, toiletries, and then some, but folds up to save space. - Travel makeup brush holder
+This bag is a lifesaver because it fits all of my makeup, toiletries, and then some, but folds up to save space. - Packable Travel Pillow

 This super simple silicone brush holder is an easy way to pack makeup brushes when you travel, keeping them clean and separate from the rest of your makeup. - Travel pill case